Nancy Binay: Mayor of Makati (since 2025)

 On October 1, 2024, Binay, being barred from running for re-election in the Senate, filed her candidacy to run for mayor of Makati in 2025, with former 1st district representative Monsour del Rosario as her vice mayoral running mate.
 She faced off against her brother-in-law, 2nd district Representative Luis Campos, who is the husband of term-limited incumbent Mayor Abigail Binay.

-Emerging victorious in the 2025 local elections, she is the fifth member of the Binay family to serve as Mayor of Makati, after her parents, Jejomar and Elenita, and younger siblings, Junjun and Abby, and the third female Mayor of the City.
+Emerging victorious in the 2025 local elections, she is the fifth member of the Binay family to serve as Mayor of Makati, after her parents, Jejomar and Elenita, and younger siblings, Junjun and Abby, and the third female Mayor of the city.
+She took office on June 30, 2025.

+Few days into her term in July 2025, Binay challenged an $8.96 billion "midnight settlement" her predecessor and sister Abby had signed with Philippine InfraDev Holdings Inc. on June 23, 2025, regarding the shelved Makati Intra-city Subway project.
+The Singapore International Arbitration Center (SIAC) mandated the city to pay the settlement within 90 days to avoid a $30 million penalty plus interest, though Binay cited the project's cancellation as a reason for not paying.
+Abby countered that the city's nearly $30 billion cash reserves were sufficient to cover the obligation.

+During Binay's term, Makati would host the 2025 Metro Manila Film Festival—the city's first time—following a request from Metropolitan Manila Development Authority (MMDA) Chairman Romando Artes, who also invited her to join the MMFF Executive Committee.

+In September 2025, former Department of Public Works and Highways (DPWH) Undersecretary Roberto Bernardo implicated Binay and two other senators in the anomalous flood control projects scandal.
+Bernardo alleged them to have received commissions from the 2025 DPWH budget.
+He testified that former DPWH Bulacan 1st District Engineer Henry Alcantara delivered a promised kickback to then-Senator Binay in Quezon City.
+Binay denied the allegations, asserting that she was quietly dedicated to her duties as Mayor of Makati.

 Personal life

-Nancy Binay is married to Jose Benjamin Angeles, a construction and real estate businessman with whom she has four children.
+Binay is married to Jose Benjamin Angeles, a construction and real estate businessman with whom she has four children.
 They reside in Barangay San Antonio, Makati.